Case Study • NYU Langone

 Problem

-Only 14% of patients were completing account creation when trying to schedule a visit.
-Patients got stuck at validation and treated the verification email like a receipt.
+Activation was the first touchpoint—and it was failing.
+Only ~15% of activation visits created accounts.
+Patients got stuck at validation and treat the verification email like a receipt.

 Patient validation